 21 of the top 25 industrialized countries begin the study of world languages in K-5.

+Of all students, need is highest in underserved communities around the country, where public elementary schools cannot afford to provide courses for languages other than English.
 Children in these communities are excluded from the cognitive and competitive benefits that learning a second language offers.
-We intend to change that.

 Elisabeth Shovers is proud to be part of a team working towards such an important mission: to make students world and work ready through the study of high impact foreign languages and cultures.